0xPolygonHermez/zkevm-techdocs/README.md

 # Polygon zkEVM Technical Documentation Repository

 ## General info
-This repository contains system description slides and documents as well as technical specification documents about the different aspects of the Polygon zkEVM.
+This repository contains documentation material about the different aspects of the Polygon zkEVM.
+In particular, this repository contains three types of materials: (A) system description slides, (B) system description documents (that we also name as our knowledge layer) and finally, (C) technical specification documents.

 ## Disclaimer
-Materials are being continously reviewed and updated.
+Materials in this repo are being continously reviewed and updated.

-## System Description Slides
+## A. System Description Slides

 - **Concepts:** [Here](./slides/zkevm-concepts.pdf) you can find slides about some concepts that are recommended to understand the zkEVM.
 - **Proving System Principles:** [Here](./slides/zkevm-architecture-part1-proving-system-principles.pdf) you can find the first part of the zkEVM architecture slides that present the basic principles of the proving system used by the zkEVM.